 - The quality of causal evidence presented in this report is moderate because it was based on a strong non-experimental design.
 This means we are somewhat confident that the estimated effects are attributable to affirmative action requirements for federal contractors, but other factors might also have contributed.

-Features of Affirmative Action Legislation
+Affirmative Action Legislation

 In 1961, President Kennedy signed Executive Order 19025, which prohibited discrimination by race, creed, color, and national origin among federal contractors and required that employers take “affirmative action” to ensure fair hiring and advancement.
 Affirmative action Executive Order 11246, signed by President Johnson in 1965, reinforced prohibitions in the Civil Rights Act of 1964 and earlier executive orders against discrimination based on race, color, religion, and national origin; subsequent Orders and revisions have added sex (1967) and sexual orientation and gender identity (2014) as protected classes.
 Order 11246 required the federal government and federal contractors with 50 or more employees or $50,000 in contracts to develop written affirmative action plans and ensure equal opportunities for all workers.
 The Order authorized the Secretary of Labor to establish the Office of Federal Contract Compliance Programs to enforce federal contractors’ compliance.